 The Merrell Moab 2 is a comfortable shoe for hikers who like to day hike moderate and easy trails.
 The upper consists of suede leather and synthetic mesh lined with a proprietary M-Select DRY waterproof membrane.
 The sole features a blended EVA midsole, a molded nylon arch shank, and a Vibram TC5+ outsole.

-On easy to moderate trails, the Moab 2 is a comfortable hiking shoe.
+The Moab 2 is a comfortable hiking shoe on easy to moderate trails.
 Even carrying some weight, we enjoyed walking in these shoes.
 This model requires no break-in period and is soft.
 The roomy toe box is great for descents, too.
 This shoe could use more foot protection on rougher terrain; we could feel uneven and pointed rocks underfoot.

 The lacing system consists of thick laces that feed through four eyelets of webbing with a fifth set of plastic eyelets at the top of the shoe.
 We loved the soft padding of the tongue, which allowed us to secure the laces tight without cutting into the bridge of our feet.
 Our heels felt nice and snug in the heel box as well.

 These shoes didn't do much to absorb impact when dropping down onto rocks from above, and they also didn't breathe well.
 They are also warmer than most hiking shoes.
-Other models also failed to breathe well, but provided better foot protection and overall comfort.
+Other models failed to breathe well but provided better foot protection and overall comfort.

 This shoe does have some positive attributes in the support and stability department.
 The forefoot is 4.75 inches at its widest point, providing a stable base for pushing off with power.
 We also liked the insole, which has an added layer of denser foam on its back half.
 For experienced hikers, this shoe has enough support for day hiking and overnight backpacking adventures.
 For extended backpacking trips, though, you'll be better off with something that has a more substantial midsole.

 At the end of the testing period, the signs of wear and tear on the Moab 2 were a few tiny nicks in the midsole and trace scuffing on the outsole.
-Among the less expensive boots we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
-The toe protection is also more robust, yet we prefer toe caps that extend over the top of the toe box to prevent delamination.
+Among the less expensive shoes, we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
+The toe protection is also more robust, yet we prefer toe caps extending over the toe box's top to prevent delamination.
 We also give more confidence to double-stitched seams in high flex areas, which this model lacks.
 We expect the Vibram outsole to have a lot of life in it.

 The Moab 2 didn't score well overall compared to the other high-performance shoes in this review, yet it remains a shoe well-liked by our reviewers.
 The popularity of this product line from Merrell indicates that many hikers aren't looking for the most aggressive, do-it-all shoe.
-It's a great shoe for many seasons of day hikes on trails that don't demand the highest level of support, foot protection, or water resistance (read: most trails).
+It's a great option for many seasons of day hikes on trails that don't demand the highest level of support, foot protection, or water resistance (read: most trails).
 Still, this is a fair price for a solid shoe.

 — Ross Robinson